 There’s a wonderful Jewish holiday coming soon – 15 Sh’vat, also known as Tu B’Shevat.
-It’s coming at sundown on January 15, 2014.

 It’s not a huge big deal, unless you choose to make a big deal of it.
 However, if you are around a synagogue, you may hear about it.
 If you know Jews who are very concerned with the earth and its care, you may hear about it.